-UPDATE POSTED JUNE 2022: Given the increase in the price of fuel, Visa/Mastercard have increased the authorization limits at the pump.
+UPDATE POSTED JUNE 2022: Given the increase in the price of fuel, Visa/Mastercard have increased the authorization limit reached at the pump.
 If you are accepting EMV payments at the pump, you can set authorization limits for Visa, MasterCard, Discover & American Express no higher than $175.
 If you are not currently reading EMV chip cards at the pumps, it can be set no higher than $125.
 If the authorization amount is set over these limits, it will not be covered by the card brands limit guarantee and you will be liable for chargebacks.
 The overage amount could potentially be withheld.

 ORIGINAL POSTED JUNE 2020: